umtdemr/foxwall/backend/README.md

 - [x] See followers
 - [x] See user's posts on their profile
 - [x] Update user retrieve serializer for getting follow info and is celebrity
+- [ ] Change type hints for request
 - [ ] Pagination in timeline posts and user's posts
 - [ ] Change JWToken exp duration